-ESM was renamed Seabury Resources for Aging in 2010 to reflect the organization’s growth, its mission to make all feel welcome to its homes and services, and to honor Samuel Seabury, the first Episcopal Bishop consecrated in the United States.
+ESM was renamed Seabury Resources for Aging® in 2010 to reflect the organization’s growth and mission to make all feel welcome to its homes and services.
 Today, more than 3,500 volunteers, hundreds of contributors, and Seabury staff continue this tradition of providing personalized, affordable services to help older adults live with independence and dignity.

 However, there are more older adults in need than ever before.